freohr/yet-another-glog-hack/rules/player-rules.md

 - When you take a hit, roll on the Injury table below.
 - You suffer the rolled injury, which takes out one of your inventory slots.
 - Write your injuries starting from the end of your inventory.
-- If the slot contained an item, you drop it at the moment you suffer the injury.
+- If the slot receiving an injury contained an item, you drop it at the moment you suffer the injury.
 - If you suffer a **Major Injury**, you are out of the action

 To roll on the **Injuries** table, roll `1d12 + the number of injuries you currently suffer from - your Constitution bonus`, then diegetically adjudicate the result to the current situation.
 Some effect may ask you to roll a **Minor Injury**, in this case, replace the d12 with a d6.